nodeshift/faas-js-runtime/README.md

 The easiest way to get started is to use the CLI.
-You can call it with the path to any JavaScript file which has a default export that is a function.
+You can call it with the path to any JavaScript file which has a default export that is a function, or that exports a `Function` type.
 For example,

 ```js
 // index.js